ryanbateman/hivemq-mcp/README.md

 ---

 <div align="center">
-Built with the Model Context Protocol
+Built with the <a href="https://modelcontextprotocol.io/">Model Context Protocol</a>
 </div>